mtorials/dial-phone/README.md

 # Possible Future Features

 - support for the most used native Matrix events
-- support for all native Matrix events
+- support for all Matrix events
 - error handling
 - DialPhone events for most used native Matrix events
 - usability for full clients